Frozen Strawberry Watermelon Lemonade

 When OXO asked me to give their new strawberry huller a try, along with 12 pounds of gorgeous strawberries from Driscoll’s, I hesitated.
 Like, a nano-second.
 And then I replied, bring it on!
 What a treat!

 Now, 12 pounds of strawberries is alot of berries.
 And I can’t stand to let food go to waste.
 So as soon as the strawberries arrived, our youngest daughter helped me wash and hull them.
 And the first thing we made was this recipe for Frozen Strawberry Watermelon Lemonade.
-It’s not too sweet, full of fresh strawberry flavor shining through, with watermelon and some bright, tart lemon.
-And the glasses are rimmed with strawberry sugar, a fun purchase from The Salt Block during my recent trip to Savannah.
+It’s not too sweet, full of fresh strawberry flavor shining through, with watermelon and some bright, tart lemon, and the glasses are rimmed with strawberry sugar.

 Our girls loved this frozen summery drink.
 It was gone in no time!